afterglow14/responsive-top-horizontal-menu-bar/README.md

 # responsive-top-horizontal-menu-bar
-A simple way to create a responsive horizontal navigation menu bar at the top
+A simple way to create a responsive horizontal navigation menu bar at the top of your screen.

 # USAGE
 Anyone can fork, copy, use, share, distribute, and modify the source code of this repository for free.